irshadmd/Coaching/ReadMe!.txt

 To configure database

-- Create Database named as Coaching
+- Create Database named as coaching
 - Import this coaching.sql file
 - Done!